oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

 This lab requires completion of the lab **Provision an Autonomous Database**, in the **Contents** menu on the left.

-## Task 1: Navigate to Database Actions and Open the Data Load Utility
+## Task 1: Navigate to the Data Load Page

 1. Log in to the **Oracle Cloud Console**, if you are not already logged as the Cloud Administrator.
 You will complete all the labs in this workshop using this Cloud Administrator.
 On the **Sign In** page, select your tenancy, enter your username and password, and then click **Sign In**.
 The **Oracle Cloud Console** Home page is displayed.